Dolls of Highland

 Dolls of Highland is the debut studio album by American singer-songwriter and musician Kyle Craft.
 It was released on April 29, 2016 through Sub Pop record label.

+Promotion

+On March 29, 2016, Craft announced a late spring U.S. tour to promote Dolls of Highland during its release, all while supporting American indie rock band the Fruit Bats.

 Critical reception

 Dolls of Highland received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 79, which indicates "generally positive reviews", based on 7 reviews.
 AllMusic critic Mark Donelson gave the album a positive review, stating: "Taken together, Craft delivers a fun and loose breakup album replete with colorful characters, memorable tunes, and an even more memorable vocal delivery--a noteworthy debut."
-The Guardian's Dave Simpson described the record as a "brilliant, rollicking debut," which "hurls together Craft’s Dylan-meets-Brett Anderson holler with rollicking ragtime stomp, reminiscent of vintage Cockney Rebel or early Suede."
-Tiffany Daniels of Paste described Craft as "an unlikely hero of rock music", stating that he’s "created a noteworthy, potentially groundbreaking debut album in Dolls of Highland."
+The Guardian's Dave Simpson described the record as a "brilliant, rollicking debut," which "hurls together Craft's Dylan-meets-Brett Anderson holler with rollicking ragtime stomp, reminiscent of vintage Cockney Rebel or early Suede."
+Tiffany Daniels of Paste described Craft as "an unlikely hero of rock music", stating that he's "created a noteworthy, potentially groundbreaking debut album in Dolls of Highland."